 - Cell body connects to the dendrites, and axons, contains the nucleus that regulates the production of protein.

-- Dendrites that grow from the cell body and receives electrical impulses that can be excitatory (increase action) or inhibitory (decrease action) and transmit them to the cell body.
+- Dendrites that grow from the cell body and receives impulses that can be excitatory (increase action) or inhibitory (decrease action) and transmit them to the cell body.

 - Axons also grow from the cell body and toward neurons, muscle cells, or glands and transmit impulses to them.